rizinorg/rizin/BUILDING.md

 # Update

-Firstly, use `git pull --recurse-submodules` to update both the Rizin codebase and its submodules to the latest version.
+Firstly, use `git pull` to update the Rizin codebase to the latest version.

 To re-build Rizin after you have updated your source code, you can use:
 ```